topfont/topfont.github.io/README.md

 - Add more fonts, with a smarter loading strategy
 - Normalize glyph sizes to get a more coherent-looking <b>Topfont</b>
 - Actually package the <b>Topfont</b> as a downloadable, installable font after voting has stabilized
+- Use ELO-ranking more better/more fun scoring of glyphs
 - ++